Verb-Rich Dynamism:

 reappears as a hermeneut of the eschaton.
 His purification of the temple (Mal

-3) is maps onto Ezekiel’s vision and culminates in Revelation’s tree of life.
+3) maps onto Ezekiel’s vision and culminates in Revelation’s tree of life.

 This moves Malachi from an historical “last prophet” into an archetypal figure